-Applicants must have been living in Ukraine on or immediately before 1 January 2022.
+Applicants must have been living in Ukraine immediately before 1 January 2022.
 It’s fine if they have since left Ukraine and are living in some other country, so long as that country is not the UK: applications from within the UK are not allowed.

 The applicant also must be a Ukrainian citizen but they can bring immediate family members, who do not have be Ukrainian:

-- fiancé(e) or proposed civil partner
+(d) fiancé(e) or proposed civil partner of the Ukrainian national.

 There is no reason in principle that Ukrainians in the UK on temporary visas, and therefore shut out of the Family Scheme, cannot use Homes for Ukraine to sponsor their family members.
 But the scheme does not allow applicants to bring along such a wide range of extended family members.
-It also requires the sponsor to have a spare room or entire home to offer: someone who wanted to put their brother up on their coach is told that “a bed in a shared space would not be an appropriate offer of accommodation”.
+It also requires the sponsor to have a spare room or entire home to offer: someone who wants to put their brother up on their coach is told that “a bed in a shared space would not be an appropriate offer of accommodation”.